Generic PCB design guidelines

 • Should print good solid black with no toner holes;

-• Pint accuracy should be good especially when printing double sided PCB artwork;
+• Pint accuracy should be good, especially when printing double-sided PCB artwork;

 Exposing of photoresistive boards are done under Ultraviolet lamps.
-This is not very critical issue, but still:
+This is not a very critical issue, but still:

 • Don’t use shortwave lamps;